yongwuML/Advsal/README.md

 A general python framework for training and testing SODGAN, based on **PyTorch**.

 This release also includes many **new features**, including:
-* Multi GPU training（You need to re-train the model for first training step）
+* Multi-GPU training（You need to retrain the model for first training step）
 * PyTorch v1.3 support